-The thing to Mussooree, we were again granuser with a tens of the values the plains through its devices windings.
-There our long sojourn under canvass, we found the heases at Mussooree, though one coll evenings we particularly enjoyed a fire, the companion always so acceptable to an Englishman : it is true, we had managed to warm our tents, when fuel was plentiful, we particularly enjoyed a fire, the companion always so acceptable of an Englishman : it is true, we had managed to warm our tents, when fuel was plentiful, we are so the society at Mussooree, the station being greatly on the increase; and though our seperime might have rendered us somewhat fastidious, we thought the scenery charming the blaze which the lover of the fire-side always delights to provoke.
-We found very experiment might have rendered us somewhat fastidious, we thought the scenery charming to seperime might have rendered us somewhat fastidious, we thought the scenery charming to a fire our long solution of the plant and and all amphitheatres of rocks; and at others ranged boundlessly over an illi-intable space, the distance being softened into the thit of the atmosphere, and rendering.
-The close vicinity of the valleys of Kearda and Deyrah Dhoon to Mussooree, renders the surrounding forests abound with bears, leopards, and wild elephants, but they live in for solution apricularly agreeable to parties who are foul of going out in search of tigers the surrounding forests abound with bears, leopards, and so completely cut up by ravines, that they are inaccessible to the mounted sportsman.
-Lower down, however, where the plant are inaccessible to the mounted sportsman.
-Lower down, however, where the plant we induces a wild and pictures group, in strict keeping with the plants and beaters, affords a wild and pictures group, in strict keeping with the plant hear many the great glantry, even when first aroused, pace.
+The close vicinity of the valleys of Kearda and Deyrah Dhoon to Mussooree, renders the station particularly agreeable to parties who are fond of going out in search of tigers the surrounding forests abound with bears, leopards, and wild elephants, but they live in comparative safety, since the coverts are so heavy, and so completely cut up by ravines, that they are inaccessible to the mounted sportsman.
+Lower down, however, where the tiger chiefly roams, elephants may be brought against the tawny monarch.
+A battue of this kind, when there are several elephants in the field, and a proportionate number of scouts and beaters, affords a wild and picturesque group, in strict keeping with the jungle scenery.
+The men upon the look-out usually climb the neighbouring trees, whence they can give advices concerning the whereabout of the savage, who, though often charging with great gallantry, even when first aroused, more frequently endeavours to make his way to some place of greater security.
+Having received intelligence that three tigers had taken possession of a particular spot, we beat down the banks of the ravine for several hours without finding any trace of them, and were beginning to fancy that we had been misinformed, when, coming to a patch of very tall jungle grass, we stumbled upon a bullock half eaten, and bearing marks of having been newly killed, and of affording so recent a repast, that we might hope to follow very closely on the track of the destroyer.
+Accordingly advancing, our leading elephant trumpeting and shewing signs of uneasiness, assured us that we were not far off.
+Several deer got up about three hundred yards ahead, evidently in great terror-another certain indication: so, forward we went, and, catching a distinct view of the gentleman as he crossed the ravine, one of the party fired a long shot, which had only the effect of accelerating his pace.
 The elephants now pushed on, two more shots were fired, and suddenly the tiger made across the open space full in front of us, but at too great a distance to bring him to the charge.
 We followed as rapidly as possible, crossing and crashing through the bed of a nullah, to which our friend had betaken himself.
 While in full chase, two fresh tigers got up almost under our feet, and, receiving a few shots, made for cover.
 The glare of an eye gleaming through some brushwood betrayed the retreat of one, and a ball aimed with fatal precision went through the brain, and he fell, never to rise again.
 The second was despatched in a very short time, though it took two or three shots to stretch him on the ground: the third was still abroad, and apparently unhurt, and, arousing him for the third time, he went off in good style, but considerably ahead.
-At length a long shot from a rifle told ; the noble animal turned and charged, coming down gallantly, and offering too fair a mark to be missed: before it could spring upon the leading elephant, a well-aimed bullet stopped his career, and he, too, bit the dust.
+At length a long shot from a rifle told; the noble animal turned and charged, coming down gallantly, and offering too fair a mark to be missed: before it could spring upon the leading elephant, a well-aimed bullet stopped his career, and he, too, bit the dust.
 This day the party returned to camp in great triumph, with three tigers padded on the baggage elephants, the whole cavalcade being such as Landseer would not have disdained to paint, and which, combined with the beautiful scenery and the picturesque cluster of tents, would have made a very effective group upon canvass.